Jeffrey1004/c_to_f/README.md

-# This a program that is used to turn celsius into fahrenheit
+# This is a program that is used to turn celsius into fahrenheit